The War Of 1812 Causes And Effects

 Domestic political factors also contributed to the outbreak of the War of 1812.
 The Democratic-Republican Party, led by President James Madison, favored a more assertive foreign policy and was more inclined to confront Great Britain.
 Within the Democratic-Republican Party, a faction known as the War Hawks emerged, advocating for war with Britain.

 The War Hawks, led by figures like Henry Clay and John C. Calhoun, represented the interests of the western and southern states.
-They argued that war was necessary to protect American maritime rights, end British support for Native Americans, and potentially annex Canada.
+Worth adding: they argued that war was necessary to protect American maritime rights, end British support for Native Americans, and potentially annex Canada.
 Their fiery rhetoric and political maneuvering helped to build public support for war and put pressure on President Madison to take a stronger stance against Britain.

 Opposition to the war came primarily from the Federalist Party, which represented the interests of the New England states.
 Federalists, who favored closer ties with Britain and feared the economic consequences of war, argued that diplomacy was the best way to resolve the disputes.
-However, their influence was waning, and the War Hawks successfully swayed public opinion in favor of war.
+That said, their influence was waning, and the War Hawks successfully swayed public opinion in favor of war.

 Declaration of War